Physics-Informed Learning of Microvascular Flow Models using Graph Neural Networks: Numerical tests on GNN surrogate models

 Each vascular network represents an anatomically realistic reconstruction of the murine cortical microcirculation, encompassing interconnected pial arteries, penetrating arterioles, capillaries, and venules generated through the image-based Cerebral Network Synthesis (iCNS) framework~\cite{linningerplos}.
 The pial arteries distributed across the cortical surface serve as primary inflow routes, giving rise to $12$–$14$ penetrating arterioles per~mm$^2$, consistent with morphometric measurements~\cite{Blinder2013}.
 These vessels descend nearly orthogonally into the cortex, feeding a dense capillary plexus generated by a microvascular closure algorithm that guarantees topological continuity between the arterioles and venules.
 The capillary segments display diameter-dependent tortuosity (ranging from $1.1$ to $1.8$ for $d<150\,\mu$m), reproducing the geometric variability and flow dispersion observed in vivo.
 Downstream, post-capillary venules, and ascending veins collect blood and connect to pial veins that drain into the cortical sinuses, with venular densities between $13$ and $39$ per~mm$^2$, matching empirical data.
 Morphometric analysis confirms that segment counts ($\sim11{,}500$~mm$^{-3}$), as well as global quantities such as total vascular length, surface area, and volume, fall within the ranges reported for two-photon laser scanning microscopy (2PLSM) datasets of mouse somatosensory cortex~\cite{linningerplos}.

 Each network includes one inlet and one outlet node, representing the arterial and venous ends, respectively.
 To ensure consistency with the training setup, we automatically detect additional inlet and outlet nodes, assigning as inlets all vertices belonging to vessels with diameters greater than $12\,\mu$m starting from the main arterial node and analogously on the outlet side.
 We then prescribe the boundary pressures to solve the high-fidelity linear problem \eqref{eq:linear_solver}.
-An example of the identified inflow and outflow regions is illustrated in Figure~\ref{fig:addedboundaries}.

 These anatomical networks provide physiologically consistent digital analogs of cerebral microcirculation, suitable for evaluating the generalization capabilities of the proposed GNN surrogates on realistic geometries.